 One of the most impressive graves is that of Anton Griesedieck, the one responsible for bringing his family’s brewing tradition from Germany to St. Louis.
 His sons would later run a collection of various brewing companies throughout the region, but they’d be hit hard during the prohibition era.

 The central portion of Anton’s granite gravestone features a bust of the man himself.
 Meanwhile, a sculpture of a woman in mourning sits on top.
-And just nearby are other members of the Griesedieck family.

 The grave of Herman Luyties (1871 – 1921) is among the most unique at Bellefontaine Cemetery.
 And it has a rather creepy backstory.
 Luyties, the owner of the first drug store in St. Louis, took a trip to Italy at the turn of the 20th century.
 There, he fell in love with a model who ultimately rejected his proposal for marriage.